 We are bombarded with noise everywhere we go.
-We walk outside the door, and there is the sound of dogs barking, lawn mowers and blowers, construction, and cars.
-We get in the car to go some where, and the road is loud with cars and trucks.
+We walk out the door, and there is the sound of dogs barking, lawn mowers and blowers, construction, and cars.
+We get in the car to go somewhere, and the road is loud with cars and trucks.
 We are bombarded with noise everywhere we go.
 Modern technology has created so much noise, that is is hard to find solace.
 There are even television screens with infomercials playing at the gas pump.

-Our world is busy, and loud and absent of silence.
+Our world is busy and loud and absent in silence.
 When we find silence, it is in the quiet places that we can shut the world out and hear from God.